-The two most common substitutes are refinishing the floors using an abrasion kit or using a floor buffer and polyurethane solution.
+The most common substitutes are an abrasion kit and a floor buffer polyurethane solution.

-The abrasion kit from a hardware or home improvement store contains everything you’ll need to refinish your hardwood floors properly.
+The abrasion kit from a hardware or home improvement store contains everything you’ll need to refinish your hardwood floors adequately.

 Here’s a quick guide for you to follow:

-- Apply the liquid abrasive using a scrubbing pad on a small section of your floor and scrub gently.
+Step 1 – Apply the liquid abrasive using a scrubbing pad on a small section of your cleaned floor and scrub gently.

 If you have enough finish remaining or see any bubbles appearing, apply a second coat after the floor dries to the touch.